 Where to get help

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
-There is also a national information service number available on 103.
+For complaints relating to tourism services or products, contact your service provider directly.
+You can also contact the national information service on 103.

 Australian Embassy, Santiago de Chile